Kristin Herrera

 Kristin Lisa Herrera (born February 21, 1989) is an American actress.
 She is best known for her role as Dana Cruz on the first season of the Nickelodeon series Zoey 101 and as Lourdes Del Torro on General Hospital.

 Career

-Herrera was born in Los Angeles, California on February 21, 1989.
-She has two older brothers and a sister, named Ryan, Justin and Ashley.
+Herrera was born on February 21, 1989, in Los Angeles, California.
+She has two older brothers and a sister, named Ryan, Justin, and Ashley respectively.
 She is of Mexican and Puerto Rican descent and speaks fluent Spanish.
 She attended Hillcrest Christian School in Granada Hills, Los Angeles.

-Herrera has been acting in commercials since she was six.
+Herrera has been acting in commercials ever since she was six.
 Her first TV role was in a phone service commercial.
 Other roles include Eleena on NYPD Blue, Aimee Varga on The Division, Sophie on The Bernie Mac Show, Katie on 7th Heaven and Frederika in ER.

-In 2004, at 15, Herrera was cast as Dana Cruz in Zoey 101, Zoey Brooks (Jamie Lynn Spears) and Nicole Bristow's (Alexa Nikolas) roommate.
-After the first season, Herrera was unceremoniously written out from working on Zoey 101‘Allegedly’ because the producers thought she looked too old next to her co-stars, though it was never confirmed by Nickelodeon.
-It was also stated that there was bullying on set, where she pushed and harassed Nikolas.
-She was replaced by the character Lola Martinez (Victoria Justice).